LoakSubmissions/lightship-ardk-templates/README.md

 # Loak Lightship ARDK Template

-A simple template project for Lightship ARDK experiences developed for submission to the Loak platform.
+A simple template project for Lightship ARDK experiences with useful tools from the Loak team.

 ## Description

-This repo can be forked or cloned and used to create Lightship AR experiences for submission to the Loak platform.
-It is not required for a project to be submitted or considered but is a tool to help you get started faster.
-We provide several of our in-house tools and assets in this repo so you can focus on making a great experience rather than spending time on small details.
+This repo can be forked or cloned and used to create Lightship AR experiences.
+It is a tool to help you get started faster in which we provide several of our in-house tools and assets so you can focus on making a great experience rather than spending time on small details.

+This template is also made to be perfectly compatible with the Loak platform and makes submission easy!

 ## Getting Started

 ### Dependencies

-* Unity Editor version 2021.3.9f1+ (This template and the Loak app were created with this version and may have problems with newer versions.)
+* Unity Editor version 2021.3.9f1+ (This template was created with this version and may have problems with newer versions.)
 * Lightship ARDK v2.5.1 (included in the repo)
 * Gradle v6.9.4+